chainguard-dev/melange/docs/md/melange_test.md

-      --cache-source string           directory or bucket used for preloading the cache --debug                         enables debug logging of test pipelines (sets -x for steps) --debug-runner                  when enabled, the builder pod will persist after the build succeeds or fails --guest-dir string              directory used for the build environment guest -h, --help                          help for test -i, --interactive                   when enabled, attaches stdin with a tty to the pod on failure
+      --cache-source string           directory or bucket used for preloading the cache --debug                         enables debug logging of test pipelines (sets -x for steps) --debug-runner                  when enabled, the builder pod will persist after the build succeeds or fails --env-file string               file to use for preloaded environment variables --guest-dir string              directory used for the build environment guest -h, --help                          help for test -i, --interactive                   when enabled, attaches stdin with a tty to the pod on failure